Collective cluster nucleation dynamics in quantum magnets

-which we have written in standard Ising form in terms of the spin-1/2 operators $\hat{X}_i$, $\hat{Z}_i$ at site $i$ by using the relation $\hat{R}_i =\hat{Z}_i + \hat{\mathbb{I}}_i/2$ with the local projector to the Rydberg state $\hat{R}_i$ and the identity operator $\hat{\mathbb{I}}_i$.
-The interaction strength between nearest neighbors is $J = U_0/2$.
-The laser detuning $\Delta$ enters as an effective longitudinal field $h_z = (\Delta+\frac{\mathcal{N} U_0}{2})$, and the number of nearest neighbors is $\mathcal{N}=4$ in our geometry.
-In rewriting the Hamiltonian, we discard longer-range interactions, which are weaker than the diagonal one with $U_0/8 < \Omega_\text{max}$.
-While these increase the cluster energies quantitatively, they do not change the qualitative physics.
-We will comment on their effect where appropriate.
-Also, effective local longitudinal fields on the edge of the system and around missing atoms are not important here.
+with $\hbar$ being the reduced Planck constant and $U_{ij}=U_0/r_{ij}^6$ is the van der Waals interaction between atoms $i,j$ spaced by $r_{ij}d_0$.
+We have written the Hamiltonian in standard Ising form in terms of the Pauli operators $\hat{X}_i$, $\hat{Z}_i$ at site $i$ by using the relation $\hat{R}_i =(\hat{Z}_i + \hat{\mathbb{I}}_i)/2$ with the local projector to the Rydberg state $\hat{R}_i$ and the identity operator $\hat{\mathbb{I}}_i$.
+The interaction strength between nearest neighbors is $J = U_0$ and the laser detuning $\Delta$ controls the longitudinal field $h_z = \Delta-\mathcal{N} U_0/2$, with the number of nearest neighbors $\mathcal{N}=4$.
+In rewriting the Hamiltonian of the second line, we neglected beyond nearest-neighbor interactions of strength $U_0/8$ or lower.
+While these interactions increase the cluster energies quantitatively, they do not change the qualitative physics, and we will comment on their effect where appropriate.
+We also neglected local longitudinal fields for sites with fewer neighbors emerging on the edge of the system and around vacant sites.